morinted/plover_theory/layout/chorded-keyboard.md

 The** left-hand side gives us the starting sounds** \(onset\), the **center gives us the vowel sounds**, and the **right-hand side gives us the ending sounds** \(coda\).

 Most stenographers will memorize steno order, either in study or as a consequence of reading raw steno notes.
+For now, you can refer back to this lesson while you are still learning.
+If you are ever on your machine and want to know steno order, just mash every key then release, and steno order will pop out!

 ### Home Row